 This is an official form from the North Carolina Court System, which complies with all applicable laws and statutes.
 USLF amends and updates the forms as is required by North Carolina statutes and law.

-After downloading, you may complete the North Carolina Order Regarding Mediation in Matters Before Clerk of Superior Court manually or an editing software program.
-Print it out and reuse the form many times.
-Do more for less with US Legal Forms!
+Choose to receive the document in PDF or DOCX format.
+Click Download and locate your document in the My documents section.
+You can either save the document to your device or print it out.
+After downloading, you may fill out the North Carolina Order Regarding Mediation in Matters Before Clerk of Superior Court manually or with editing software.
+Print it and reuse the document multiple times.
+Achieve more for less with US Legal Forms!

 Mediation is an alternative dispute resolution process wherein a neutral third party, the mediator, facilitates a discussion between the parties to a lawsuit to promote the voluntary resolution of disputes before trial.In a mediation, each party provides the mediator with materials regarding the case to review.